We are the data, and the data are diverse.

 0

-States require collection of disaggregated data for Middle Eastern and/or North African data: CT, IL, NJ, NV, OR, and WA
+States require collection of disaggregated data for Middle Eastern and/or North African data: CT, IL, NJ, NV, NY, OR, and WA

 0